Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/first_investigator.md

 On the Description tab to set the description click the [fa-solid fa-edit]button to get an editor.

-On the Details tab click the [fa-solid fa-plus]on the Biography Sections to add any sections you require from the Create a Backstory step of investigator creation.
+On the Details tab click the [fa-regular fa-plus-circle]on the Biography Sections to add any sections you require from the Create a Backstory step of investigator creation.
 Click on the [fa-solid fa-atlas]Compendium Packs tab then under the Item heading open up the Items Examples Item (CoC7) and drag the @Compendium[CoC7.items.3elxAwnv7WCUNwng]{Punch} onto the setup.

 On the Characteristics tab you can customize how investigator characteristics are rolled / bought